-Students who receive work allotments (either Federal Work Study (FWS) or international work awards) are eligible to earn up to $1,150 per term.
-This averages out to just under 7 hours per week for the full term.
+Students who receive work allotments (either Federal Work Study (FWS) or international work awards) are generally eligible to earn up to $1,150 per term.

 Students who are Federal Work Study (FWS) recipients or international students with (Reg Job) campus employment as part of their financial aid packages are eligible to work and will be granted summer access to search positions on Handshake.
 Students who do not have work eligibility in their financial aid package will be granted access to positions that remain unfilled by the start of fall term.

 Finding a Job on Handshake